shirish93/shirish93.github.io/_ideas/2024-03-15-marcha-marketization.md

 **7. Conclusion:**

 This research project promises to unveil the intriguing link between marcha's composition and the final characteristics of chhyang, weaving together the threads of cultural significance and scientific understanding.
-By delving into the diverse practices and traditional knowledge surrounding marcha, we aim to contribute to cultural preservation, promote sustainable development, and position Nepal as a leader in the world of chhyang.
+By delving into the diverse practices and traditional knowledge surrounding marcha, we aim to contribute to cultural preservation, promote sustainable development, and position Nepal as a leader in the chhyang.
 We are confident that our research will have a lasting impact on Nepal's cultural heritage, scientific knowledge, and economic potential.

 ---------------------